wazo-platform/wazo-platform.org/content/blog/2022-11-hackathon-2022-group-chat.md

 ```

 The second part is about listening to WebSocket messages.
 We used the wazo-js-sdk WebSocket client.
-Here are the events that we listened on :
+Here are the events that we listened to :

 ```javascript
 // Initialize websocket client